 When is the best time to ride the Glacier Express?

-For a full winter and snow experience, I would recommend you travel in January or February as everything should be white by then.
+For a full winter and snow experience, I recommend traveling in January or February, as everything should be white by then.

 Is the Glacier Express worth it?

 Yes, in my eyes, the Glacier Express is 100% worth it and is a once-in-a-lifetime experience.
 There is no better way of seeing the incredible mountain scenery of the Alps than on the Glacier Express.